Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 If we search the project, we should only see tests that use the create routes-nothing is independently making a call to the `create_author` or `create_book` functions.
 Without dependent functions calling the `create_author` and `create_book` functions, we don't need to worry about writing tests for existing functions at this moment.

 When we worked on the `validate_model` refactor, we had an existing function `validate_book` that we wrote tests for and then incrementally updated.
-We don't have a pre-existing function in this case, so if we're following TDD, this is the time to think about the inputs and outputs of our new `create_model` function should be and how we want to test them.
+We don't have a pre-existing function in this case, so if we're following TDD, this is the time to think about what the inputs and outputs of our new `create_model` function should be, and how we want to test them.

 <details>
    <summary>Take a moment to brainstorm, then write, nominal and edge cases for the <code>create_model</code> function we've described in <code>test_route_utilities.py</code>.
 Expand this section when done to see the limited tests we created.</summary>